-A large part of drawing is observing the simplest things.
+A large part of a drawing is observing the simplest things.

-You could draw the perfect circle and straight lines but if the height and width of the objects are not correct something will look off.
+You could draw the perfect circle and straight lines, but if the objects’ height and width are incorrect, something will look off.

 This helps me to break down my subject into smaller sections allowing me to observe the proportions and contour of the subjects.
-Once the proportions and the contour are correct I will then focus on adding in the details.
+Once the proportions and the contour are correct, I will focus on adding the details.

 Now it is time to grab your sketch pad and your pencil.